-Exhibits 5, 6, 7 and 8 show the performance of the 252MA, 63MA, and 21MA 1VOL overlay portfolios.
-The blue shaded bars indicate times in which the portfolios had a long exposure in 1VOLs.
-We can see that all three strategies achieved performance that was considerably better than the B&H 1VOL overlay approach.
-In fact, the realized volatility of each overlay portfolio was again lower than the S&P; however, the overlay portfolios all
+Figures 4, 5, 6, and Table 2 below show the performance of the 252MA, 63MA, and 21MA 1VOL overlay portfolios.
+The blue shaded bars indicate when the portfolios had a long exposure in 1VOLs.
+We can see that all three strategies achieved portfolio performances that were considerably better than under the B&H 1VOL overlay approach.
+In fact, the realized volatility of each overlay portfolio was again lower than the S&P; however, the performances, while improved, still did not manage to beat the S&P portfolio except for the 252MA 1VOL overlay portfolio, which had a slightly higher return than the S&P portfolio.